rahuld7219/learning-docs/dsa/LeetCode Learning.md

 > We can use an array for **seen** instead of a set, if the range of states is known (which it usually is, because most graph problems have the nodes numbered from 0 to n - 1).

+> Unlike trees, in graphs, the nodes aren't exactly given to us.
+We are simply told that there exists some nodes numbered from 0 to n - 1, and we are given information regarding the edges.
+Thus, we treat the integers from [0, n - 1] as the nodes.
+This is why our dfs(node) function takes an integer as an argument.
+With trees, we passed the node object as an argument.
+Here, we pass the integer label of the node.
+This is a concept that you will need to master - with graphs, the graph only "exists" as an idea.
+It is up to you to implement a method of representing the nodes and edges and traversing over them.

+> With Adjacency List, the time complexity for DFS on graphs is usually O(n+e), where n is the number of nodes and e is the number of edges.
+In the worst-case scenario where every node is connected with every other node, e=n<sup>2</sup>.
+> With Adajacency Matrix, the time complexity for DFS on graphs is always O(n<sup>2</sup>).
+> Space complexity = O(n), for the recursion call stack O(n) (in the worst case) as well as for **seen**/**visited**.
+If we build Adajacency list from given adjacency matrix then space complexity is O(n + e).

 # COMPLEXITY OF SOME common METHODS IN JAVA